CarolSa03/CarolSa03/README.md

 #### About Me

 - ☁️ I am currently developing small side projects so I can learn more languages.
-Some projects are focused on CyberSecurity and Data Science.
+Some projects are focused on CyberSecurity, Data Science and Quantum Computing.
 - 🔭 I am currently building my curriculum.
 - 🌱 I'm constantly learning and exploring new technologies, with a focus on Cyber Security or Data Science.
 - 👯 I'm hoping to do my master degree in Cyber Security, Data Science or Artificial Inteligence.